Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Discussion

 The effective phase relaxation appears in the model considered in section \ref{sec1} but not in the model of section \ref{sec2}, in spite of both models breaking the $U(1)$ symmetry of the boundary theory pseudo-spontaneously.
 The reason for this may be understood by considering the spontaneously broken $U(1)$ symmetry separately from the shift symmetry inherent to the Goldstone boson.
 In the model of section \ref{sec1}, the charged scalar source explicitly breaks the boundary $U(1)$ symmetry as well as the Goldstone shift symmetry; this model displays pseudo-Goldstones as well as an effective phase relaxation.
 The model of section \ref{sec2}, with a massive bulk gauge field, only breaks the $U(1)$ symmetry of the boundary theory but not the global shift of the Goldstone; hence, the Goldstone remains massless and no phase relaxation mechanism emerges.
-As a direct consequence of this symmetry breaking pattern the spectrum of the second model contains a hydrodynamic diffusive mode.\footnote{It is also interesting to note that in the second model the phase transition remains sharp and the critical point well defined, while the first model displays a smooth crossover where a precise critical value no longer can be identified -- see left panel in figure \ref{fig1}.} The difference between our models may also be understood by re-expressing the implicit topological symmetry of the Goldstone degrees of freedom as the conservation of an emergent global higher-form symmetry \cite{Grozdanov:2016tdf,Delacretaz:2019brr,Grozdanov:2018ewh,Grozdanov:2018fic,baggioli2021deformations}; in this language, the appearance of a phase relaxation term is related to the explicit breaking of such a symmetry and it appears in the model considered in section \ref{sec1} but not in the model of section \ref{sec2}.
-Relating the holographic models considered here to those studied in the context of pseudo-spontaneous translational symmetry breaking, the sourced scalar model shows similarities to axionic models \cite{Baggioli:2021xuv} or Q-lattices \cite{Donos:2013eha} while the massive-gauge field model is akin to the two-sectors models in \cite{Donos:2019txg,Amoretti:2019kuf,Donos:2019hpp} where momentum is relaxed but the Goldstone is not.
+As a direct consequence of this symmetry breaking pattern the spectrum of the second model contains a hydrodynamic diffusive mode.
+The difference between our models may also be understood by re-expressing the implicit topological symmetry of the Goldstone degrees of freedom as the conservation of an emergent global higher-form symmetry \cite{Grozdanov:2016tdf,Delacretaz:2019brr,Grozdanov:2018ewh,Grozdanov:2018fic,baggioli2021deformations}; in this language, the appearance of a phase relaxation term is related to the explicit breaking of such a symmetry and it appears in the model considered in section \ref{sec1} but not in the model of section \ref{sec2}.
+Relating the holographic models considered here to those studied in the context of pseudo-spontaneous translational symmetry breaking, the sourced scalar model shows similarities to axionic models \cite{Andrade:2013gsa,Baggioli:2021xuv} or Q-lattices \cite{Donos:2013eha} while the massive-gauge field model is akin to the two-sector models in \cite{Donos:2019txg,Amoretti:2019kuf,Donos:2019hpp} where momentum is relaxed but the Goldstone is not.